-The fact that you are reading this suggests you've already considered that things could be better for you than they've been of late.
-I'm really glad that you are reaching out for help because you need not be alone in dealing with difficult feelings or concerns that you have on your mind.
+Thank you for reaching out - you need not be alone in dealing with difficult feelings or concerns that you have on your mind.

 I am here to support you, sensitively and without judgment, so you can talk about anything that is worrying or bothering you, with the assurance that your privacy will be kept safe.
-I am committed to helping you gain new perspectives and ideas for how to cope, make important decisions, deal with change, and find a meaningful way forward.
+I am committed to helping you gain new perspectives and ways of coping; make important decisions; deal with change, and find a meaningful way forward.

 Please be assured that whatever you share in counselling, you will be believed.
-I am willing to hear whatever you feel comfortable to share.
-I will never expect you to talk about anything you are not ready to, and we can regularly review the way we use counselling to ensure that it’s led by you.
+I am willing to hear whatever you feel comfortable talking about.
+I will never expect you to disclose anything you are not ready to, and we can regularly review the way we use counselling to ensure that it’s led by you.
 I won’t turn away from your pain - we’ll approach it together.
 I can be with you every step of the way for as long as it takes.

 I am committed to building a relationship with you that feels consistent and dependable.
 You can trust me to respect the pace you choose.
-I will listen, truly hear you, and be understanding.
-When you come for counselling it is a time for putting your needs first and prioritising the things that matter to you most.
+I will listen, truly hear you, and endeavour to understand.
+When you come for counselling it is a time for putting your needs first and prioritizing the things that matter to you most.

-Exploring your experiences (past and present) in the safety of a therapeutic relationship can lead to healing, acceptance and hope of a better future.
-You can regain trust in your ability to recognise and make choices, become more confident, and feel better about yourself.
+Exploring your experiences (past and present) in the safety of a therapeutic relationship can lead to healing, acceptance, and hope of a better future.
+You can regain trust in your own instincts, become more confident, and feel better about yourself.

-I draw on a variety of therapeutic approaches which can be tailored to your unique needs and preferences to help you grow and achieve your goals; examples of these might include:
+I draw on a variety of therapeutic approaches which can be tailored to your unique needs and preferences to help you grow and achieve your goals.

 Training, qualifications & experience

 I’ve been using talking therapies since 2006 to stand beside individuals who are ready to address difficult and distressing issues in their life and make changes.
 I’ve supported a diversity of people from a range of cultural backgrounds in community and residential settings for services that enabled recovery from addictions, trauma and mental health issues such as anxiety and depression.
-I am experienced in providing therapy to individuals and groups, and facilitating mutual support between individuals that can relate through similar shared experiences.
-I led anger management courses using evidence-based approaches for a number of years.
+I am a competent counsellor, coach, mindfulness practitioner, and group therapist, with extensive experience in delivering evidence-based programs proven to enhance motivation, self-efficacy, and recovery.

 - Interpersonal Group Therapy (Level 5)